How to Build a Chicken Coop and Greenhouse Combo

 A post hole digger was used to dig the holes for the corner posts and the posts for the center wall.

-Putting in the Posts and Wire
+Step 2: Put in the Posts and Wire

 4x4 posts were placed in the holes and a level, square and tape measure were used to make sure they were right.
 Dry Quickcrete was poured in the hole around each post.
 A little water was added.
 Down here in wet Louisiana we can do it this way because the soil is usually moist.
 The concrete was tamped down until the post stood up straight.
 Braces were used to keep the foundation posts in place.